As of the 2018-2019 award year, the qualified children of undocumented immigrants who are eligible

 Q6.
 What should I do if I’ve already submitted a FAFSA before learning that I should have

 You must complete the MSFAA through the Maryland College Aid Processing (MDCAPS) portal, as

 MHEC will not be able to use the FAFSA to determine your eligibility for State financial aid.
 The

 MDCAPS portal is found on the MHEC website at www.mhec.maryland.gov.

 Q7.
 Can I fill out the MSFFA if I don’t have a Social Security Number?

 Q8.
-As an undocumented student, how do I apply for financial aid in Maryland?
+As an undocumented student, how do I apply for financial aid through the State of

-https://studentaid.ed.gov/sa/fafsa.
-They may be eligible for federal student aid as well financial aid through the state.
+FAFSA.
+They may be eligible for federal student aid as well financial aid

 Q9.
 When will the MSFAA be available?

-The application is available through the MDCAPS portal on October 1 for the respective academic year.
+The application is available through the MDCAPS portal.

 Q10.
 Am I required to register for Selective Service?